LLnCSoftware/mserve/README(original).md

 Here we are adding:

-* "servants" on multiple remote hosts
+* "servants" ❓[define servant concept] on multiple remote hosts
-* providing for programmable dispatch to allow for such things as improved data locality, and
+* providing for programmable dispatch to allow for such things as improved data locality 📝[inconsistent list punctuation], and
-* providing benchmarking information for easier tuning.
+* providing benchmarking information for easier tuning 🔍[add tuning examples].

 ### Example Sequence Diagram.